-In today’s complex and fast-changing economy, more and more people like to develop themselves to their full potentials.
-Not only the demand for learning is growing exponentially but also the way we learn and teach continuously changes education and technology.
+In today’s complex and fast-changing economy, more and more people seek to develop themselves to their full potential.
+Not only the demand for learning is growing exponentially, but also the way we learn and teach continuously changes education and technology.
 Unfortunately, not everyone on our planet gets the same opportunities for development.
-Access to learning opportunities, success at school and chances of higher and further education remain socially and spatially divided.
+Access to learning opportunities, success at school, and chances of higher and further education remain socially and spatially divided.

 The following questions help us to better understand the environment of EdTech, so we enable educators, administrators, researchers, and industry stakeholders to better understand our current social landscape: